-If a motion is made to disqualify a district judge in any case, the motion will be referred to the Clerk for random assignment to another district judge in the same division from a division-specific Motions to Disqualify Deck.
-If all judges in the Southern Division or the Eastern Division are unable to accept a motion to disqualify because of disqualification or recusal, the motion will be randomly assigned from the Western Division's Motions to Disqualify Deck.
-If all judges in the Western Division are unable to accept a motion to disqualify because of disqualification or recusal, the motion will be randomly assigned from the Southern Division's Motions to Disqualify Deck.
-If a motion is made to disqualify all district judges in the Central District, the Chief Judge should be notified.
+If a motion is made to disqualify a district judge in any case, the motion must first be reviewed by the district judge to whom that case is assigned, even if that judge is the subject of the motion to disqualify.
+The assigned judge may grant the motion, deny the motion, or refer the motion to another judge.
+If the assigned judge determines that the motion to disqualify should be referred to another judge, the assigned judge may refer the motion to the Clerk for random assignment to another district judge in the same division from a division-specific Motions to Disqualify Deck.
+If all judges in the Southern Division or the Eastern Division are unable to accept a motion to disqualify because of disqualification or recusal, the motion will be randomly assigned from the Western Division's Motions to Disqualify because of disqualification or recusal, the motion will be randomly assigned from the Southern Division's Motions to Disqualify Deck.

-A motion to disqualify a magistrate judge in a civil case in which no district judge has been assigned will be randomly assigned from the Motions to Disqualify Deck for the division in which the magistrate judge is located, unless the case has not been assigned to a district judge as a result of the filing of an IFP application, in which circumstance the motion will be directly assigned to the Chief Judge.
-A motion to disqualify a magistrate judge in a criminal case in which no district judge has been assigned will be assigned to the criminal duty judge for the division in which the case is pending.
+A motion to disqualify a magistrate judge in a civil case in which no district judge has been assigned will be randomly assigned from the Motions to Disqualify Deck for the division in which the magistrate judge is located, unless the case has not been assigned to a district judge as a result of the filing of an IFP application, in which